 “Derivative imperial nations” is the term that I think best describes states 1. which were once part of an empire, hence imperial; 2. whose main features, official language, legal system, official religion, general cultural heritage, and a significant part of the population (either numerically or politically and socially) is derived from the imperial metropole that preceded it and not from the conquered indigenous, local, or transferred inhabitants, hence derivative; 3. which have adopted the view of themselves as independent nations (understood as lands of citizenship and not subjecthood, as well as a unified people) in their official discourse, and hence nations.

 The dominance of imperial legal, political, linguistic, and religious structures in derivative imperial nations does not contradict the important African and Native American cultural influence on the general culture, even though this influence has an ambivalent place in official discourse.
 From Samba to Jazz, hip hop to The Dozens, tap dance and tango, African influences are ubiquitous in culture across the Americas.
 Likewise dress, music, foodways, and crafts in many American countries are fundamentally Native American in origin.
 Nor has it broken the collective identity of African and Native Americans.
-However, these cultural influences are emphatically absent in the legal, political (with the partial exception of the influence of the Iroquois Confederacy on the American Constitution), and even linguistic regimes (even where Creole is dominant, as in Haiti, it is still significantly French) of the area.
+However, these cultural influences are emphatically absent in the legal, political, and even linguistic regimes (even where Creole is dominant, as in Haiti, it is still significantly French) of the area.
 And one would not expect otherwise, given the imperial policies of the colonizers; in the case of Africans, they broke national and family bonds, and in the case of Natives, waged wars, forcibly assimilating and displacing populations.
 Rather, the cultural impact and continuity, and the hard-won political gains secured since independence, are a testament to these populations.
 Yet, despite the cultural influence of the indigenous and formerly enslaved population, official discourse still prioritizes the descendants of the colonizers today, with cultural recognition replacing official assimilation.

 Immigration and multiculturalism are an important feature of “derivative imperial nations,” even though they have not changed the character of these states.
 Multiculturalism only affects the private sphere—culture, religion, entertainment and the like.
 As an official policy, in places like Canada multiculturalism should be understood as a reflection of the majority’s (i.e. old English Canadian and Quebecois’s) willingness to allow immigrants to maintain private particularities while simultaneously assimilating and thereby becoming part of the nation.
 (In previous generations, they would have remained forever foreign even if they assimilated, or would have been shamed for their cultural heritage.)
 This is not an achievement to be scoffed at.
 However, it should not to be confused with a state where there is a multifaceted pluralism for all immigrants—something which does not exist anywhere in the world.
 But most importantly it is fleeting.
 Within one or two generations, the children of young immigrants have acculturated, and many of the particularities of their forebears are lost.
 This process is automatic and well documented.
 The importance of immigration in the Americas does, however, tell us something else.
 Immigrants flocked to these derivative imperial nations, especially from Europe but now increasingly from across the globe, because of the relative political freedoms and opportunities that they offered.
 They have been attracted to, and have benefited from, the “nations” part of these countries’ make-up.
 The claims of freedom and opportunity have been real for many people, especially European immigrants.
 Yet the tension between the “derivative imperial” and the “nation” has meant that most immigrants to the Americas, by and large, do better than Native Americans and the descendants of enslaved Africans across almost all socio-economic and education measures.
 This is true even when controlled for racism—such as the success of African immigrants vs. African Americans.